Runaway Sedan Seriously Injures Helpful Cashier, Customer In Paramus ShopRite Parking Lot

 Struck along with the customer was the 33-year-old casher from Paterson, he said.

-Members of the Paramus Volunteer Ambulance Corps took both women to Hackensack University Medical Center with serious injuries, the deputy chief said.The sedan was impounded for a mechanical check, Guidetti said.
+EMS members took both women to Hackensack University Medical Center with serious injuries, the deputy chief said.The sedan was impounded for a mechanical check as part of an ongoing investigation by Paramus detectives and members of the Bergen County Prosecutor's Fatal Accident Investigations Unit, he said.

-An investigation by Paramus detectives and members of the Bergen County Prosecutor's Fatal Accident Investigations Unit was continuing, he said.
+ALSO SEE: A Hackensack schoolteacher from Oradell ran a Ponzi scheme that fleeced investors of $300,000 that she used for herself, authorities announced Monday.

 Click here to sign up for Daily Voice's free daily emails and news alerts.